erickzanardo/che/README.md

 # CHE
-Stupidy tool to convert special characters to html entities
+Stupid tool to convert special characters to html entities

 ## Install
 Clone this repo and install it